spaghetti-source/algorithm/README.md

 but I recommend you to "re-implement" the code yourself.

-Contact me: e-mail: maehara@prefield.com / twitter: @tmaehara
+author: Takanori MAEHARA (e-mail: maehara@prefield.com / twitter: @tmaehara)